-The moratorium extension applies to FHA Title II mortgages for lenders whose property or workplace is in disaster zones as declared by President Donald J. Trump (Hurricane Maria DR-4339 and USVI/Hurricane Maria DR-4330); applies to new foreclosures and foreclosures already in the process.
+The moratorium extension applies to FHA Title II mortgages for lenders whose property or workplace is in disaster zones as declared by President Trump (Hurricane Maria DR-4339 and USVI/Hurricane Maria DR-4330); applies to new foreclosures and foreclosures already in the process.

 Gov. Ricardo Rosselló thanked Carson “for extending the moratorium so U.S. citizens residing on the island enjoy relief during the recovery process, after the onslaught of two catastrophic hurricanes.”

 Maria fueled a decade-long financial crisis in Puerto Rico, which culminated in May with the island filing the largest bankruptcy in U.S. government history.
 Puerto Rico has about $71.5 billion in bond debt, and around $50 billion in unfunded public pension liabilities.